-Employee features: These are articles that give diners an insight about the staff at the restaurant.
+Employee features: These are articles that give diners an insight into the staff at the restaurant.

-Thought leadership: These are long-form content that shows the restaurant as stalwart in the hospitality industry.
+Thought leadership: This is long-form content that shows the restaurant as a stalwart in the hospitality industry.

 Publishing promotional content: These are articles that highlight special offers, discounts, and events

 There's a range of topics that restaurants can use to create good-quality content.
 However, restaurants should also use social media handles to drive traffic to their websites, especially websites with delivery and reservation features.
 There are many other ways that restaurants can promote their site.
 They can use their existing database to do email marketing and inform their loyal clientele about any new updates about their business or do collaboration features with external sites and online magazines to obtain more authoritative backlinks back to their site, which has the potential to push their ranking on Google much higher and drive more bookings to their restaurant.